SuperBona/Projects_with_html-css-js/README.md

 # Projects_with_html-css-js
-Simple projects -> download Starter folder - it contains fontawesome folder and normalize file used on every project
+Each folder is a project with its own files, connected to the Starter folder, which contains the normalize file and font-awesome, both used in every project.